‘Being alone helps’

-Directed and co-produced by Wesley Alley (Happy Horror Days) and Bradley Fowler based on a screenplay written by the latter, the Three Tales Productions movie stars Lin Shaye (The Grudge; The Final Wish; Insidious franchise; et al), Brendan Sexton III (Chronicle of a Serial Killer; American Nightmares; Session 9), Jessica Sonneborn and Amanda Markowitz.
+Directed and co-produced by Wesley Alley (Happy Horror Days) and Bradley Fowler based on a screenplay written by the latter, the Three Tales Productions movie stars Lin Shaye (The Grudge; The Final Wish; Insidious franchise; et al), Brendan Sexton III (Faceless; American Nightmares; Session 9), Jessica Sonneborn and Amanda Markowitz.

 The soundtrack score was composed by Christian Davis (Darkness; Zombie Hunter) and Reuven Herman (Nocturne).